 There are 2 tests: a written test and a driving test.

 The written test is given after the classroom instruction portion of class.
-The test must be taken in person, so our students who take class in person usually take the test at the end of class on Sunday.
+The test must be taken in person, so our students who take class in person usually take the test at the end of class.
 Students who took class online will schedule a time to come in after class to take the written test, usually on the Monday or Tuesday after class.
 When you’re at the classroom for your registration appointment, we’ll schedule your test appointment.

-The test is also available in other languages as well.
+The test is available in other languages as well.
 If you would prefer to take the test in another language, please let us know at your registration appointment so we can check language availability.
 If you need an interpreter and do not have access to one, please let us know and we’ll do our best to connect you to one.

 If you have a learning disability or cannot read, and need assistance, please let us know at your registration appointment or by calling 316-806-5300.